MetaDriveScape/Awesome-Generation-Model/Control.md

 ### Controlling Space and Time with Diffusion Models
 - `Keypoints:` 4D novel view synthesis；diffusion model；
-- `Objective:` 4DiM, a pixel-based diffusion model for novel view synthesis conditioned on one or more images of arbitrary scenes, camera pose, and time.
+- `Key Takeaways:` 4DiM, a pixel-based diffusion model for novel view synthesis conditioned on one or more images of arbitrary scenes, camera pose, and time.
 -   <details>
     <summary>Details</summary>